 Is hip resurfacing a good alternative to hip replacement?

-Answers from Mark Spangehl, M.D.
+Answer From Mark Spangehl, M.D.

 Hip resurfacing has lost favor with many surgeons because it can increase the amount of potentially harmful metal ions in the bloodstream.
 It also has a risk of bone fracture just below the metal cap placed on the top portion of the thighbone — particularly in women with poor bone quality.

 Unlike traditional hip replacement, hip resurfacing doesn't completely replace the "ball" of the hip with a metal or ceramic ball.
 Instead, the bone is reshaped and capped with a metal prosthesis.
 The hip socket is fitted with a metal cup.

-- Erens GA, et al. Total hip arthroplasty. http://www.uptodate.com/home.
-Accessed Sept.
-30, 2013.
+- Erens GA, et al. Total hip arthroplasty. https://www.uptodate.com/contents/search.
+Accessed Oct.
+30, 2019.

 - Spangehl MJ (expert opinion).
-Mayo Clinic, Rochester, Minn.
+Mayo Clinic.
 Oct.
-2, 2013.
+31, 2019.